Tractor Trailer Accident Lawyer

-While many states have their own regulations that control tractor trailers and other big trucks, the Federal Motor Carrier Safety Administration (FMCSA) makes regulations that apply to interstate traffic.
+While many states have their own regulations that govern tractor trailers and other big trucks, the Federal Motor Carrier Safety Administration (FMCSA) makes regulations that apply to interstate traffic.
 These federal regulations cover various aspects of the trucking industry, including hiring and supervising drivers as well as the maintenance of a commercial vehicle.

 A thorough investigation of a truck accident is vital to the success of any litigation which may follow.
 The investigation should be conducted quickly to insure that evidence such as skid marks, points of impact, and the tractor trailer are preserved in their unaltered states.
 The investigation will also include obtaining important documents such as logbooks.
 Thoroughly conducted investigations often reveal mechanical failures on the truck or impaired drivers.

 What Are the Regulations Governing the Number of Hours a Tractor Trailer Driver Can Operate?